Tee-35/GreenField-Supplies/README.md

 GreenField Supplies is a wholesaler specialises in buying and selling outdoor products for equestrian, farming, and general outdoor purposes.
 Over the past year, the company has experienced fluctuating shipping costs, lead times, and stock performance, and in an effort to better understand customer demand and predict future trends, they commissioned a review of overall operational performance.

-Insight, our recommendations are provided on the following key areas
+Recommendations are provided on the following key areas

 •  **Inbound Shipments:** An examination of the most recent sales trends and shipment performance.
 •  **Lead Times:** An assessment of supplier performance regarding delivery timelines.